Anti-Bribery & Corruption — Module 1 of 4

 You

-Three components.
-First, a pre-approval form — 90 seconds, auto-routes to compliance, responses within 24 hours.
+Three parts.
+One: a pre-approval form — 90 seconds, auto-routes to compliance, 24-hour response.
 Not a barrier, a checkpoint.
-Second, annual training with real scenarios.
-Third, quarterly reporting to the board — aggregate data, trends, anything above threshold.
+Two: annual scenario-based training.
+Three: quarterly board reporting — aggregate data, trends, anything above threshold.

 Helen Carr